 The New Homes Bonus was first introduced in 2011/12, and was top-sliced from the Revenue Support Grant.
 It is paid as a separate specific grant and is linked to authorities delivery of new housing.
 Previously, the Council has fully relied on this money as part of it's mainstream funding.
 Cabinet agreed to reduce this reliance to nil by 2019/20.
 During 2015/16 budget setting it was agreed that only £1.0m of the £1.59m allocation would be used for funding General Fund revenue budgets.
-The remaining £0.59m has been put into an earmarked reserve and allocated towards the 2017/18 savings target.
+The remaining £0.59m has been put into an earmarked reserve for future use.
+During 2018/19 £0.340m was transferred to Capital reserves for use on Capital projects.